Holidays in the Dolomites

 Fanes-Senes-Pargs Nature Reserve in Kronplatz

-• from£989pp
+• from£1232pp

-Beneath the impressive Lagazuoi Mountain, the sophisticated village of San Cassiano is the ideal starting point for many exciting hikes and climbs.
+Beneath the impressive Lagazuoi Mountain, the sophisticated Dolomite village of San Cassiano is the ideal starting point for many exciting hikes and climbs.
 When it comes to food, this is the perfect place to come if you're looking for a gourmet surprise!

-Things to see and do in the Dolomites
+Things do in the Dolomites

 Holidays to the Dolomites are like nowhere else due to the towering mountains and historical castles poking out of the landscape, some dating back to 1300AD.
 The public transport and network of lifts means exploring the area couldn't be easier.
 You can even head to the beautiful city of Bolzano for a day out.